hayleyygregg/AAD118/README.md

 Also as I mentioned earlier about time running out, I had to put this idea on hold.
-Therefore I came up with another idea of the letter S covered in spiderwebs, when I imagined this in my head I seen it as black and white, but experimenting on Illustrator I added a gradient colour using the colours of Spiderman's costume which turned out quite effective.
+Therefore I came up with another idea of the letter S covered in spider webs, when I imagined this in my head I seen it as black and white, but experimenting on Illustrator I added a gradient colour using the colours of Spiderman's costume which turned out quite effective.